nergmada/planning-wiki/docs/reference/PDDL2.2/main.md

 This is not a realistic way of modelling because it fails to consider facts which may become true later.
 For example, in dynamic planning, where we are planning and re-planning as the world changes, we may wish to represent resources or states which are in the course of changing which we have no control over.

 Imagine for instance, we are planning a rail schedule.
-We've generated some schedule from a plan, which the trains at this point in time are currently running to (as a Briton this is hard for to imagine but I will try).
+We've generated some schedule from a plan, which the trains at this point in time are currently running to.
 Something goes wrong, for example a train breaks down.
 We now have less resources, but what we also have is a state that is currently in motion.

 So for example we may have another dozen trains currently in use that won't become available until some later stage than the point we're currently planning at.
 We can't represent these realistically with actions because actions are optional, instead we need some mechanism to represent the uncontrollable change of state at a later point in time.